globalbioticinteractions/globalbioticinteractions.github.io/parasitetracker/index.md

  integration method | Collection Manager enters records in Specify.
 A manual csv export of full Specify database (including host records) is shared with, and indexed by, GloBI.
 If updates are made to existing Specify records, a manual export performed and GloBI is notified. diagram | ![specify-integration-ummzi.png](./assets/specify-integration-ummzi.png) example collection |
   open questions | 1.
 Which darwin core archive field to use for assocations? associatedTaxa, associatedOccurrences, Resource Relationship extension.
-2. How to establish an automated the export of Specify records to SCAN?
+2. How to establish an automated the export of Specify records via (UMich) IPT?
 3. How to best link to individual specimen records?
 4. How to best cite specimen records?
-5. How to establish reliable link to non-UMMZI host records? references | Meeting notes and email exchanges between Jorrit (GloBI), Erika (UMMZ), Barry (UMMZ) example collection |  [UMMZ](#UMMZ), [UMMZI on GloBI](https://globalbioticinteractions.org/?accordingTo=globi:globalbioticinteractions/ummzi) and [UMMZI on github](https://github.com/globalbioticinteractions/ummzi) .
+5. How to establish reliable links to non-UMMZI host records? references | Meeting notes and email exchanges between Jorrit (GloBI), Erika (UMMZ), Barry (UMMZ) example collection |  [UMMZ](#UMMZ), [UMMZI on GloBI](https://globalbioticinteractions.org/?accordingTo=globi:globalbioticinteractions/ummzi) and [UMMZI on github](https://github.com/globalbioticinteractions/ummzi) .